Complexity phase transitions in instantaneous quantum polynomial-time circuits: Results from the natural gradient descent

-The natural gradient descent (NGD)~\cite{amari1998natural} is the second order method for optimizing a neural network.
-Albeit it requires a significant larger amount of computational resources, it may give better convergence properties for some dataset~\cite{park2020geometry,pfau2020ab}.
+The natural gradient descent (NGD)~\cite{amari1998natural} is a second order method for optimizing a neural network.
+Albeit it requires a significantly larger amount of computational resources, it may give better convergence properties for some dataset~\cite{park2020geometry,pfau2020ab}.
 For the natural gradient descent, we additionally compute the Fisher information matrix given as $F = (F_{ij})$ where

-Then the parameter of the network is updated as $W_{t+1} = W_t - \eta F^{-1}_t g_t$ where $W_t$ is the weight at epoch $t$, $F_t$ and $g_t$ are moving average of the Fisher matrix $F$ and the gradient $g$.
+Then the parameter of the network is updated as $W_{t+1} = W_t - \eta F^{-1}_t g_t$ where $W_t$ is the weight at epoch $t$, $F_t$ and $g_t$ are moving averages of the Fisher matrix $F$ and the gradient $g$.
 We use $F_t = F_{t-1} + \beta_2 F$ and $g_t = g_{t-1} + \beta_1 g$ where $F$ and $g$ are Fisher matrix and the gradient estimated at each epoch, respectively.
-We note that we solve the linear equation $F_t v = g_t$ each step, which requires $O(|W|^{2-3})$ number of operations where $|W|$ is the number of parameters in the network.
-As the first order optimization algorithms (e.g. Adam) only require $O(|W|)$ operations for each step, we see that the NGD requires significantly larger amount of computational resources.
+We note that we solve the linear equation $F_t v = g_t$ at each step, which requires $O(|W|^{2-3})$ number of operations (depending on the condition number of $F$) where $|W|$ is the number of parameters in the network.
+As the first order optimization algorithms (e.g. Adam) only require $O(|W|)$ operations for each step, we see that the NGD requires a significantly larger amount of computational resources.